telerik/reporting-docs/embedding-reports/display-reports-in-applications/web-application/html5-report-viewer/how-to-use-html5-report-viewer-in-an-asp.net-core-in-.net-5-application.md

 ## Demo project

 A full example can be found in the installation folder of Telerik Reporting, by default: `C:\Program Files (x86)\Progress\Telerik Reporting {{site.suiteversion}}\Examples\CSharp\.NET 6\Html5IntegrationDemo`.
-Examples are available also for .NET 8 in the corresponding subfolders.
+Examples are available also for .NET 8 and .NET 9 in the corresponding subfolders.

 ## See Also